 REED: These people who had anything whatsoever to do with the Platters at all.
 What they've done, they destroyed the major markets for the Platters.

 HARRIS: Even back in 1987, Buck Ram, the man who wrote most of the Platter hits and managed the group, told NPR he was concerned that other musicians using that name were as prevalent as worms in a spring garden.

-Mr. BUCK RAM (Former Manager of the Platters): Every time you lift a rock there's another Platter group.
+BUCK RAM: Every time you lift a rock there's another Platter group.